2b2t: Culture

 Two lavacasts produced to create artificial hills and uneven terrain.
 Among other uses, lavacasts can be built to block the way for new players from spawn (upper left) to the rest of the map (lower right).
 Also visible at lower right is an incomplete lava cast (currently covered in lava).

 An aerial render of the spawn region in July 2019, centered on the middle of the map with a diameter of just over 4,000 blocks.
 The render displays the extreme amount of destruction and modification carried out to the terrain, including the construction of massive structures, such as the prominent Square and Compasses (upper right).

-The culture of 2b2t, as well as Minecraft anarchy servers in general, is inhospitable and nihilistic.
+The culture of 2b2t, as well as Minecraft anarchy servers in general, is inhospitable and aggressive.
 Players usually need to hide supplies and be well armed to survive and can expect to be killed several times.
 This is exacerbated by the server being set to hard difficulty and player versus player combat being enabled, making survival considerably harder.
 Longtime players are often hostile to new players on the server, whom they often call "newfags".
 The server-wide chat often contains spam, trolling, and trash talking, as well as racial slurs, death threats, and Nazi propaganda.
 Links to obscene content and screamer videos are also common.
 Players lie to others with the intent of sending them to in-game locations with traps.
 A common rule among players is to not trust others.

 Traps are deliberately placed surrounding the area where players first join the server: pits of lava, areas lit on fire, and portals that lead to lava or enclosed areas of obsidian that force players to disconnect and reconnect, waiting through the long queue again.
 Some players create large obstacles called "lavacasts", in which water and lava are repeatedly poured down staircases of stone, creating mountains of jagged cobblestone.
 These structures completely surround the spawn area, and many are as tall as the map's height limit.